Topics: Loss Control

 #1.
-Inspect a ladder before use.
-Check for broken rungs or rails, and when using an extension ladder, also check the pulleys, ropes and locks for signs of excessive wear.
+Inspect the ladder before use.
+Check for broken rungs or rails.
+When using an extension ladder, also check the pulleys, ropes and locks for signs of excessive wear.
 Lastly, check the footings to make sure they still have a non-skid surface.

 #2.
 Remember the 1:4 rule for extension ladders.
-Let’s say you’re using a 12-foot ladder.
-According to the rule, the base should be three feet from the structure.
+For every four feet of height you are climbing, move the base of the ladder one foot away from the wall.
 Some ladders have an illustrated guide somewhere on it to help you with this.

 #3.
 Reach three feet beyond.
-The ladder should reach at least three feet beyond the point of support and should be secured.
+The ladder should reach at least three feet beyond the point of support, and it should be secured.